 - 1 Adjusted underlying result This is an indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
-Improvement in financial performance is expected over the period, although continued losses would mean reliance on Council's cash reserves or increased debt to maintain services.
-Council's result indicates an improving trend. - 2 Working Capital The proportion of current liabilities represented by current assets.
-The trend in later years is to remain steady at an acceptable level. - 3 Debt compared to rates Trend indicates Council's reducing reliance on debt against its annual rate revenue through redemption of long term debt. - 4 Asset renewal This percentage indicates the extent of Council's renewal of assets against its depreciation charge (an indication of the decline in value of its existing capital assets).
+Improvement in financial performance is expected over the period, although continued losses would mean reliance on Council's cash reserves or increased debt to maintain services. - 2 Working Capital The proportion of current liabilities represented by current assets.
+The trend reflects Council's low liquidity levels. - 3 Debt compared to rates Trend indicates Council's reliance on debt against its annual rate revenue. - 4 Asset renewal This percentage indicates the extent of Council's renewal of assets against its depreciation charge (an indication of the decline in value of its existing capital assets).
 A percentage greater than 100 indicates Council is maintaining its existing assets, while a percentage less than 100 means its assets are deteriorating faster than they are being renewed and future capital expenditure will be required to renew assets.
 Council's trend is decreasing which indicates additional investment in renewal will be required at some stage. - 5 Rates concentration Reflects extent of reliance on rate revenues to fund all of Council's on-going services.
-Trend indicates Council will become stable on reliance of rate revenue compared to all other revenue sources, if the waste service charge is introduced.
+Trend indicates Council will continue to be reliant on rate revenue compared to all other revenue sources.